wso2/docs-is/en/docs/fragments/configure-email-sending.md

 # Email Configurations

-This page lists out all the advanced configurations related to sending email notifications for email-related identity and access management tasks such as EMAIL OTP, account recovery etc.
+This page lists out all the advanced configurations related to sending email notifications for email-related identity and access management tasks such as EMAIL OTP, account recovery, etc.

 The following code snippet shows a sample email configuration in the `<IS_HOME>/repository/conf/deployment.toml` file.